MarsicoFL/mispitools/README.md

 ## Installation

 The objective of mispitools is to provide a simulation framework for decision-making in missing person identification cases.
-You can install it from CRAN by typing the following command on your R command line:
+You can install it from CRAN by typing the following command on R:

 ``` r
 install.packages("mispitools")